leo0514/vpc-on-classic-network/using-vpn.md

 * **Outbound rules**
    - Allow all traffic

-**What should I do if I am using ACLs or security groups on the subnets which need to communicate with on-premise private network?**
+### What should I do if I am using ACLs or security groups on the subnets that must communicate with an on-premises private network?
+{: #what-should-i-do-if-i-am-using-acls-or-security-groups-on-the-subnet}
+{: faq}
+{: support}

-You'll need to ensure that the ACL rules or security group rules are in place to allow traffic between instances in your VPC and your on-premise private network.
+If you are using ACLs or security groups on the subnets that must communicate with an on-premises private network, you'll need to ensure that the ACL rules or security group rules are in place to allow traffic between instances in your VPC and your on-premise private network.

-**Does VPN for VPC support HA configurations?**
+### Does VPN for VPC support HA configurations?
+{: #does-vpn-for-vpc-support-ha}
+{: faq}

-Yes, it supports HA in an Active / Standby configuration.
+VPN for VPC supports high availability in an Active / Standby configuration.

-**Are there plans to support SSL VPN?**
+### Are there plans to support SSL VPN?
+{: #are-there-plans-to-support-ssl-vpn}
+{: faq}

-No, only IPsec site-to-site is supported.
+Only IPsec site-to-site is supported, not SSL VPN.

-**Are there any caps on throughput for site-to-site VPNaaS?**
+### Are there any caps on throughput for site-to-site VPNaaS?
+{: #are-there-any-caps-on-throughput-for-site-to-site-VPNaaS}
+{: faq}

-We support up to 650 Mbps of throughput.
+We support up to 650 Mbps of throughput for site-to-site VPNaaS.

-**Is PSK and Certificate based IKE authentication supported for VPNaaS?**
+### Is PSK and certificate-based IKE authentication supported for VPNaaS?
+{: #is-certificate-based-ike-authentication-supported-for-vpnaas}
+{: faq}

-Only PSK authentication is supported.
+Only PSK authentication is supported, not certificate-based IKE.

-**Can you use VPN for VPC as a VPN Gateway for your IBM Cloud Infrastructure Classic?**
+### Can you use VPN for VPC as a VPN gateway for your IBM Cloud infrastructure classic?
+{: #can-you-use-vpn-for-vpc-as-a-vpn-gateway-for-infrastructure-classic]
+{: faq}

-No, in order to use VPN Gateway in your IBM Cloud Infrastructure Classic environment, you must use the [IPsec VPN](https://{DomainName}/catalog/infrastructure/ipsec-vpn){: external}.
+To use a VPN gateway in an IBM Cloud infrastructure classic environment, you must use the [IPsec VPN](https://{DomainName}/catalog/infrastructure/ipsec-vpn){: external}.

-**Can VPN for VPC, along with a Classic Access VPC, access IBM Cloud Infrastructure Classic Resources?**
+### Can VPN for VPC, along with a Classic Access VPC, access IBM Cloud infrastructure classic resources?

-Not at this time.
+{: #can-vpn-for-vpc-with-classic-access-access-classic-resources}
+{: faq}

+Currently, VPN for VPC (with a Classic Access VPC) cannot access IBM Cloud infrastructure classic resources.

-**What will rekey collision cause?**
+### What will rekey collision cause?
+{: #what-will-rekey-collsion-cause}
+{: faq}

-If you use IKEv1, rekey collision will delete the IKE/IPsec SA.
+If you use IKEv1, rekey collision deletes the IKE/IPsec SA.
 To recreate the IKE/IPsec SA, set the connection admin state to `down` and then `up` again.
 You can use IKEv2 to minimize rekey collisions.

+### Is it possible to connect to route-based VPNs with multiple tunnels?
+{: #is-it-possible-to-connect-to-route-based-vpns-with-multiple-tunnels}
+{: faq}

-**Is it possible to connect to route based VPNs with multiple tunnels?**
+Currently, it is not possible to connect to route-based VPNs with multiple tunnels.

-Not at this time.

-**Is it possible to view logs from the VPN Gateway for debugging purposes?**
+### Is it possible to view logs from the VPN gateway for debugging purposes?
+{: #is-it-possible-to-view-logs}
+{: faq}

-Yes, you can find more information in [Using LogDNA to view VPN logs](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-logdna-to-view-vpn-logs).
+To view VPN gateway logs for debugging purposes, see [Using LogDNA to view VPN logs](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-logdna-to-view-vpn-logs).